Maximal tori of monodromy groups of $F$-isocrystals and an application to abelian varieties: A special case of a conjecture of Kedlaya

 \subsection{Proof of the main theorem}

 As a consequence of the results of §\ref{max-tori:ss}, we obtain a special case of the conjecture in \cite[Remark 5.14]{Ked16}.
 We shall start with a finiteness result.
-We retain the notation as in §\ref{fin-fields:nota}. \begin{prop} If $\calE^{\dagger}_0$ is an irreducible overconvergent $F$-isocrystal with finite order determinant, then $G(\calE_0)^{\cst}$ is finite.
-In particular, every constant subquotient of the $F$-isocrystal $\calE_0$ is finite. \end{prop} \proof We first notice that $\calE^\dagger_0$ is algebraic thanks to Deligne's conjecture (see for example \cite[Theorem 3.6.6]{Dad}).
+We retain the notation as in §\ref{fin-fields:nota}. \begin{prop} If $\calE^{\dagger}_0$ is an irreducible overconvergent $F$-isocrystal over $X_0$ with finite order determinant, then $G(\calE_0)^{\cst}$ is finite.
+In particular, every constant subquotient of the $F$-isocrystal $\calE_0$ is finite (cf. §\ref{tannakian:ss}). \end{prop} \proof We first notice that $\calE^\dagger_0$ is algebraic thanks to Deligne's conjecture, \cite[Lemma 4.1]{Abeesnault}.
 By Corollary \ref{mult-type:c}, we deduce that the algebraic groups $G(\calE_0)^\cst$ and $G(\calE_0^\dagger)^\cst$ are of multiplicative type and by Corollary \ref{red-rank-cst:c} that they have the same dimensions.
-The algebraic group $G(\calE_0^\dagger)^{\cst}$ is finite thanks to \cite[Proposition 3.4.7]{Dad}.
-Therefore, the same is true for $G(\calE_0)^{\cst}$. \endproof
+Hence it is enough to show that $G(\calE_0^\dagger)^{\cst}$ is finite.
+Thanks to Proposition \ref{conv-oconv-mon:p}, this is the same as showing that $G(\calE^\dagger)$ is a finite index subgroup of $G(\calE_0^\dagger)$ or, equivalently, that $G(\calE^\dagger)^{\circ}=G(\calE_0^\dagger)^{\circ}$.
+By \cite[Corollary 3.4.5]{Dad}, $G(\calE^\dagger)^{\circ}$ is the derived subgroup of the reductive group $G(\calE_0^\dagger)^{\circ}$, so that it is enough to show that $G(\calE_0^\dagger)^{\circ}$ has finite centre.
+This follows from the fact that the natural faithful representation of $G(\calE_0^\dagger)$ is irreducible with finite order determinant.